tech-greedy/singularity/README.md

 Once you have the lite node setup, you can import your wallet key for the verified client address.

+#### Setup Boost Cli

+If your target SP runs on Boost, [boost executable](https://boost.filecoin.io/getting-started/boost-client) is also needed to be able to make deal.

+Once you have the boost cli initialized, you can import your wallet key for the verified client address.

 #### Deal making

 ```shell